Discover the Truth Behind the SCP Foundation

 Secure, Contain and Protect.
 Firstly, the foundation secures anomalies after intercepting them and stops them falling into the hands of rival organizations (Groups of Interest) such as the Global Occult Coalition who seek to use the anomalies for nefarious goals.
 Once they are secured, the anomalies are contained in order to prevent them from negatively affecting humanity.
 The anomalies and humanity are mutually protected by the Foundation keeping them apart from each other until the anomalies are understood or new scientific theories can be conceived from their behavior and properties.

-What is an SCP monster?
+What is an SCP classification and monster?

 The plethora of creatures in the SCP universe come in literally all shapes and sizes.
 Read on to meet two of our favorites, starting with a monster that could hold its own against Godzilla, followed by a truly hair raising creature.

-- SCP-682 - Hard-to-Destroy Reptile.
-A large reptilian creature with a hatred of all life.
+- SCP-682 - Hard-to-Destroy Reptile: A large reptilian creature with a hatred of all life.
 Easily angered.
 Highly intelligent and possessing great strength, speed and agility and able to harvest energy from anything it ingests.
 If captured, it must be submerged in hydrochloric acid in order to limit movement.
 SCP-682 frequently tries to escape containment, and should be contained in an area surrounded by 50 km of land devoid of human inhabitants due to regular occurrence of SCP containment breach.
 Classed as Keter: extremely difficult to contain.

-- SCP-096 - The "Shy Guy.”
-A mostly docile, hairless humanoid creature just under 2.4m tall, SCP-096 has long arms and is able to open its jaws four times wider than a human.
+- SCP-096 - The "Shy Guy”: A mostly docile, hairless humanoid creature just under 2.4m tall, SCP-096 has long arms and is able to open its jaws four times wider than a human.
 In the shyness of this creature lies its danger!
 If a human looks at the face of SCP-096, directly, in a photograph or video recording, after a few minutes of distress, the creature will run after whoever viewed its face at great speed.
 Nothing known to man can stop SCP-096 at this point and it will kill whoever looks at it, leaving no trace of the victim.
 Classed as Euclid: requiring more resources to contain/containment is unreliable.

 SCP Foundation Inspired Video Games